endorh/smart-completion/README.md

 (the text is red), pressing `<Enter>` will accept the selected suggestion, if any, rather than attempting to execute an invalid command.

+By default, accepting a suggestion with `<Ctrl>+<Space>` or by using the middle button to click it will also erase the remaining text after the cursor, if you decide to edit an earlier argument at some point.
+This behavior can be configured per key/mouse button.

 #### Disambiguating Suggestions

 To disambiguate between suggestions, you may need to type more than one